stevencombs/retrocombs.github.io/_posts/2021/2021-04-16-print-to-commodore.md

 3. This technique, and the Adobe Scan software, can be used for all forms of scans where you need an OCR conversion to grab the text.
 4. Be sure to see what else the Adobe Scan software can do for you.
 I'm amazed that this app is free given Adobe's penchant for subscription fees.
 5. Don't want to use Adobe products?
 There are other open source, free, and paid options out there.
 Even Google Keep will grab text from an image.
 Free OCR services are more available now than ever before.
-6. *Weihnachten aüf dem Commodore (WADC)* is so much fun.
+6. *Weihnachten auf dem Commodore (WADC)* is so much fun.
 Seriously, spend the money and grab all volumes now before they run out.
 Not only am I having a blast with the type-in programs, I'm also brushing up on my German at the same time.
 I'll be typing/scanning many of the other programs and saving them to my .d81 disk image.
 I'm in no rush and have three volumes.

 ## Join the Fun